Get Started Search Icon

 The Bottom Line

-People with diabetes do not need to avoid herbs and spices.
+People with diabetes do not need bland food.

-At the McDougall Program, we teach a starch-centered diet built around potatoes, rice, beans and corn, with vegetables and fruits.
-Herbs and spices make these meals more enjoyable, more satisfying and easier to follow long term.
+At the McDougall Program, we encourage simple meals built around starches, vegetables and fruit.
+Herbs and spices help make these meals satisfying, enjoyable and sustainable long term.